XTL-LANG manual page

 "end_type"

 where T is the identifier of the declared type and the optional pragmas preceded by "!" refer to the C implementation of T: <C_type> is the identifier of the C type implementing T; <C_compare> is an operator for comparing two values of type T; <C_iterate> is a macro allowing to iterate over all values of type T; and <C_print> is a printing function for values of type T. The C names declared by these pragmas cannot be used directly in the XTL program, but are used in the C code generated by the XTL compiler.
+For each external type T, a replacement operator "replace" is generated automatically.
 The directive for an external function declaration has the following syntax:

 EFD ::= "func" F "(" T1"," ..."," Tn ")" ":" RT